opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

   auth_url           = "https://iam.eu-de.otc.t-systems.com/v3"
 }
 ```
-`token` specified is not the normal token, but must have the authority of 'Agent Operator'.
+`token` specified is not the normal token, but must have the authority of `Agent Operator`.

 ### OpenStack configuration file